Josh from Posthuman chats to Chicago legend Mystic Bill

 Do you see dance music as being political today, or escapism and entertainment?

 “Escapism and entertainment more so than anything political.
-Although I feel there will be a resurgence due to current politics in the US.”
+Although I feel there will be a resurgence due to current politics in the U.S.A.”

 Despite being a regular at places like Berghain in Berlin and playing in Germany in general since the 90’s, why was last year’s London appearance your first in nearly 25 years?